-In syllogisms, we are given a set of conditions and we have to check whether the conclusions given after the conditions are true or not.
-For these type of questions, the best way is to consider all cases and draw venn diagrams.
-Even if we can find one venn diagram such that a conclusion gets false, that conclusion is the wrong choice.
+In Syllogisms, we are given a set of conditions and we have to check whether the conclusions given after the conditions are true or not.
+For these types of questions, the best way is to consider all cases and draw Venn diagrams.
+Even if we can find one Venn diagram such that a conclusion gets false, that conclusion is the wrong choice.

 Some poles are trams

 Conclusion 1: Some tents are trams

 Conclusion 2: Some ropes are rockets

 Only Conclusion 1 and Conclusion 4 are true.